 Outline some basic details about your main characters.
-The finer details are to be explored in the writing process and may change slightly or significantly as you get to your second and third drafts and the story starts to come together.
+During character development, the finer details are to be explored as you write and details may change slightly or significantly as you get to your second and third drafts and the story starts to come together.

 Who is your main character, and what kind of life do they live?
 What are their beliefs and background?
 How do they see the world?

-Some short stories follow one main character, while others feature an entire cast of characters.
+Some short stories follow one character, while others feature an entire cast of characters.